jayeshk7/Intro-to-NLP/Language Models/Word LM/README.md

 little of my mind and in thy <br/>
 sweet semblance to be a woman<br/>

- I was honestly really impressed with these results, given I trained only for 15 epochs.
+ I was kind of impressed with the result, given I trained only for 15 epochs.
 I think it captured some important relationships between words.